eriklinde/primitive_web_scraper/README.md

     git push server master

+Once again on your server; inspect your scraper directory to make sure the files are there:

+    cd ~
+    cd primitive_web_scraper

+This should match with what you have locally.
+Now go ahead and create a virtual environment on your server in the same way you did on your local machine.
+Then install the packages needed.

 Finally, run your program on your server to make sure it works, by running your main Python file through the Python interpreter.
 For example, if your main file's name is `my_scraper.py`, then type:

     python my_scraper.py